sws2apps/organized-app/README.md

 # ![Organized-logo-22](https://github.com/ux-git/Organized-app/assets/80993061/4c3b5775-fadb-4252-a4bf-656cafb8286a) Organized: app for everyone in the congregation

 A free tool for Jehovah’s Witnesses congregations, helping with assignments and responsibilities, making things easier, and freeing up time for other important things!
-Create schedules, view your upcoming assignments, submit service reports,  generate congregation reports and much more!
+Create schedules, view your upcoming assignments, submit service reports,  generate congregation reports, and much more!
+It's:
+• Multi-platform
+• Open source
+• Modern design
+• Easy to use.

 ![Organized-no-bg](https://github.com/ux-git/Organized-app/assets/80993061/34623b1b-19e7-45ff-9291-2c567b90eb52)

+## Best features in Organized?
+• Schedules
+• Reports
+• Groups

+## What we are currently working on
+Migrating to Typescript.
+Then:
+• Territories
+• Duties
+• etc

 ## Who can use Organized?